seanap/Docker-Update-Script/README.md

 # Notes:

-* If there are any docker containers that you do NOT want updated, look up the available [TAG's](https://hub.docker.com/r/linuxserver/plex/tags?page=1&ordering=last_updated),
-  edit `docker-compose.yml` and include the specific TAG version after a `:` when defining the image.
+* If there are any docker containers that you do NOT want updated to the latest version, look up the available [TAG's](https://hub.docker.com/r/linuxserver/plex/tags?page=1&ordering=last_updated), then edit `docker-compose.yml` and include the specific TAG name after a `:` when defining the image.
-  Example below locks plex to version 1.24.3:
+  * Example below locks plex to version 1.24.3:
 ```
 nano docker-compose.yml
 ...